RedHatInsights/insights-runtimes-inventory/README.md

 This step is needed b/c the clowdservices secret doesn't know about our service (yet!).

-(1-Off Task) Tell Ingress about our Kafka topics
+(Daily Task) Tell Ingress about our Kafka topics (under the existing ones)

+    - partitions: 3
+      replicas: 3
+      topicName: platform.upload.runtimes-java-general

 ### Redeploy

-Update the YAML
+Update the YAML then

 ```
 oc apply -n $NAMESPACE -f clowdapp-runtimes-minimal.yml